vnatovskigg/Quote-Market-Stocks/README.md

 ## TODO

-- Make an aside component for storing indices, commodities, stocks, etc.
+[x] Make an aside component for storing indices, commodities, stocks, etc.
+[] Make news section in pages or scroll-loading
+[] Edit the aside to make it more dinamic
-- Add graphs!!!
+[] Add graphs!!!
-- Make search bar appear beneath nav on mobile view
+[] Make search bar appear beneath nav on mobile view

 ## About my Project